-The academic year of 2020/21 has again proved to be one of the most challenging periods of time that the school has faced for many years.
+The academic year of 2021/22 has again proved to be one of the most challenging periods of time that the school has faced for many years.
 Nobody could have predicted the impact of the Covid-19 pandemic on education and the implications for our young people.
+Thankfully we did not experience any further lockdowns and by April 2022 restrictions had been removed.